Oversleeping and Crashing

 Strictness of sleep times

 Once the sleep times have been determined it is important that they are adhered to as well as possible.
 Since the body does not distinguish between weekdays and weekends the same schedule should be kept all week.
 It is also important that the scheduled sleep times are followed as closely as possible each day.
-How strictly the times should be followed is currently being investigated, however during the 2018 fall and 2019 spring daylight savings time shifts the community has conducted tests to monitor how slow schedules can be shifted each day without it affecting the physical and mental well-being of people, and as short shifts as 5m have been noted to have a negative effects for most.
+How strictly the times should be followed is currently being investigated, however during the 2018 fall and 2019 spring daylight savings time shifts the community has conducted tests to monitor how fast schedules can be shifted each day without it affecting the physical and mental well-being of people, and as short shifts as 5m have been noted to have a negative effects for most.
 While this does not give conclusive evidence that people’s adaptation progress was set back, it still suggests that it is best to stick to the sleep times as tightly as possible.
 The current community recommendation is to not move the alarm times at all, but instead only go to sleep later if absolutely necessary.
 This teaches you to prioritize your sleep schedule, and to work your life around the few set strict sleep times, which fosters much needed discipline for the later parts of the adaptation.
 An added benefit of not moving the alarm times at all is that several pre-set alarms can be stacked long before the scheduled sleep times, which leads to a lower chance of the alarm setup being a reason for oversleeping.

 Skipping sleep versus moving sleep